 TalksThe complete list is here.

 - My name is pronounced as Shahrbānū (شهربانو) (Meaning: "Lady of the Land", or "The Princess").
 This name has appeared in various historic and folklorish contexts, and there are many songs (e.g., this, this, and this) named after me! :)

-- I can speak English, Pashto (three dialects), Urdu (Native or Bilingual Proficiency), Hindi (Native or Bilingual Proficiency), Punjabi (Limited Working Proficiency), Arabic and Persian (Elementary Proficiency).
+- I can speak English, Pashto (three dialects), Urdu (Native or Bilingual Proficiency), Hindi (Native or Bilingual Proficiency), Punjabi (Limited Working Proficiency), Arabic (Elementary Proficiency) and Farsi/Persian (Elementary Proficiency).

-- In my free time, I like to read about psychology, philosophy and literature; and I enjoy watching movies and long walks with my son.
+- In my free time, I like to read about psychology, philosophy and literature; and watching movies and long walks with my son.
 I enjoy running and good music.